Site Navigation

 This view looks north on U.S. 395 after the Plymouth Drive intersection.
 Photo taken 09/09/05.

 U.S. 395 northbound nears the signalized intersection with Mica Drive in northern Douglas County.
 The expansion of the Carson City metropolitan area involves the suburbanization of U.S. 395 between Minden and the Douglas-Carson City county line.
-Mica Drive serves residential areas east and west of the federal highway.
+Mica Drive serves residential areas east and west of the U.S. highway.
 Photos taken 09/09/05.

 A sign indicates that U.S. 395 is leaving the Carson Valley.
 Soon we will leave Douglas County and enter Nevada's capital, Carson City (former Ormsby County).
 Photo taken 07/19/09.